Dr Bess Price

 I am the module leader for PSY2001: Developmental Psychology and a lecturer on MMB8043: Comparative Cognition - Information Processing in Humans and Other Animals.
 I supervise undergraduate projects in the School of Psychology and MRes projects in the Institute of Neuroscience.

 I also offer year-long professional placements for the School of Psychology in collaboration with Kirkley Hall Zoological Gardens.
 These placements can focus on applied animal behaviour, public engagement with science, and/or conservation education.

 - Price EE, Wood LAN, Whiten A. Adaptive cultural transmission biases in children and nonhuman primates.
-Infant Behavior and Development 2017, 48(Part A), 45-53.
+Infant Behavior and Development 2016, Epub ahead of print.

 - Renner E, Price EE, Subiaul F. Sequential recall of meaningful and arbitrary sequences by orangutans and human children: Does content matter?.
 Animal Cognition 2015.

 - Subiaul F, Krajkowski E, Price EE, Etz J. Imitation by combination: preschool age children evidence summative imitation in a novel problem-solving task.
 Frontiers in Psychology 2015, 6, 1410.